IJSComplexMatter/cddm/doc/quickstart.rst

    >>> from cddm.core import acorr, normalize, stats
    >>> acorr_data = acorr(fft_array)

 Here `acorr_data` is a raw correlation data that still needs to be normalized.
-When computing with default arguments, it is a tuple of length 5 or 4, depending on the parameters used.
+When computing with default arguments, it is a tuple of length 5, but it can also be of length 4 if different parameters are used.
 As a user, you do not need to know the details of this data type.
 If you are curious, thought, it will be defined in detail later in :ref:`method_and_norm`.
-What you need to know is that the first element of the correlation data tuple is the actual correlation data, the second element is the count data.
+What you need to know at this stage is that the first element of the correlation data tuple is the actual correlation data, the second element is the count data.

 .. doctest::